ncatlab/nlab-content/pages/4645.md

    $$

-The [[principal ∞-bundle]]s that we wish to model are already the main and simplest example of the application of these three item:
+The [[principal ∞-bundle]]s that we wish to model are already the main and simplest example of the application of these three items:

 Consider an object $\mathbf{B}G \in [C^{op}, sSet]$ which is an $\infty$-groupoid with a single object, so that we may think of it as the [[delooping]] of an [[∞-group]] $G$, let $*$ be the point and $* \to \mathbf{B}G$ the unique inclusion map.
 The _good replacmement_ of this inclusion morphism is the $G$-[[universal principal ∞-bundle]] $\mathbf{E}G \to \mathbf{B}G$ gives by the pullback diagram